ELETTRA-SincrotroneTrieste/cumbia-libs/cumbia-tango/lib/cudata_for_tango.md

-# CuData bundle description for data exchange with the Tango world.
+# CuData bundle description for data exchange with the Tango world

 ### CuData for Tango attribute configuration and command info